Brian A. Primack

 Brian A. Primack (born April 22, 1969) is a higher education administrator, medical researcher, author, and speaker with expertise in interrelationships among media, technology, and health.
-He is dean of the College of Health at Oregon State University.
+He is a professor at the College of Health at Oregon State University and formerly served as its dean from 2022 to 2024.
 He is the author of You Are What You Click: How Being Selective, Positive, and Creative Can Transform Your Social Media Experience.

 Education

 Primack earned a B.A. in English and mathematics from Yale University (1991), an Ed.M. in education, human development, and psychology from Harvard University (1993), an M.D. from Emory University (1999), and a Ph.D. in clinical and translational science from the University of Pittsburgh (2011).

 Career

 University of Pittsburgh

 After completing medical residency in family medicine at UPMC St. Margaret Hospital in 2002, Primack joined the faculty of the University of Pittsburgh School of Medicine.
 In 2014, he became assistant vice chancellor for research on health and society and founding director of the Center for Research on Media, Technology and Health.
 He was promoted to full professor of medicine with tenure and secondary appointments in pediatrics and clinical and translational science in 2016.

 In 2017, he was named the third dean of the University of Pittsburgh Honors College, where he also held the Bernice L. and Morton S. Lerner Endowed Chair.